Sun-Jc/EtherLend/server/README.md

 now we have a rpc listening at port `8545`.

+### contract deploy

-2. we can use truffle to deploy current contracts to the private chain (testrpc):
+we can use truffle to deploy current contracts to the private chain (testrpc):

 ```
 cd truffle && truffle migrate